hharas/silm/README.md

 #### `src/version.rs`

-Just a file that reminds the Silm what version it is at right now.
+Just a file that reminds Silm what version it is right now.

 ## How does the code work?